jkkomm/BioM2/README.md

 ```
 ### PathwaysModule（）: Identifying Differential Modules with High Biological Interpretability
-We can use the optimal parameters provided by FindPara_Module ( ), or provide them yourself.
+We can use the optimal parameters provided by FindParaModule ( ), or provide them yourself.
 Then we can get the differential modules with high biological interpretability.
 ```
 Modules=PathwaysModule(pathways_matrix = Matrix , control_label = 0, minModuleSize = 10, mergeCutHeight = 0.4, cutoff = 70)